basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 ### Registers and Flags

 Registers and flags cannot be used on their own in Riak.
-That is, you cannot use a bucket/key pair as a register or flag directly.
+You cannot use a bucket/key pair as a register or flag directly.
 Instead, they must be used within a map.
-For usage examples, see the section on maps [[below|Using Datatypes#Maps]].
+For usage examples, see the section on [[using maps|Using Datatypes#Maps]] below.

 ### Counters

 Counters are a bucket-level Riak datatype that can be used either by themselves, i.e. associated with a bucket/key pair, or within a map.
-The examples below will show you how to use counters in both settings.
+The examples in this section will show you how to use counters on their own.

-Now, whenever we use a bucket as a counter, it will know that the bucket needs to be assigned the `counter_bucket` type.

-At this point, we can create and name a Riak bucket to house our counter (or as many counters as we'd like).
+First, we need to create and name a Riak bucket to house our counter (or as many counters as we'd like).
 We'll keep it simple and name our bucket `counters`:

 ```ruby
 bucket = client.bucket 'counters'
 ```

-To create a counter, you need to specific a bucket/key pair to hold that counter.
-Here is the general syntax for that:
+To create a counter, you need to specify a bucket/key pair to hold that counter.
+Here is the general syntax for doing so:

 ```ruby
 counter = Riak::Crdt::Counter.new bucket, key, bucket_type
 ```

 Let's say that we want to create a counter called `traffic_tickets` in our `counters` bucket to keep tabs on our legal misbehavior.
-We can create this counter and ensure that the `counters` bucket will use our `counter_bucket` datatype like this:
+We can create this counter and ensure that the `counters` bucket will use our `counter_bucket` bucket type like this:

 ```ruby
 counter = Riak::Crdt::Counter.new counters, 'traffic_tickets', 'counter_bucket'